Ingefast/small_RNA_analyser/README.md

 # SETTING UP THE WORKING DIRECTORY AND THE GENOMIC REFERENCE FILES

-The raw data (fastq files) are allocated in sample folders following the file structure below.
-The parent directory is called **REPLICATES_TOTAL** because it is important to run first the whole analysis with single replicates.
-Merging of replicates within conditions is usually considered after this first analysis after evaluation of the results, the merging itself can be performed at different stages (from raw sequences to fully processed files) depending on data structure, experimental design and taste.
+The raw data (fastq files) are allocated in sample folders under a parent directory (/**REPLICATES_TOTAL**) following the file structure below.
+Single replicates are the basic units of this pipeline.
+Merging of replicates within conditions is usually considered after a first evaluation of the results, the merging itself can be performed at different stages (from raw sequences to fully processed files) depending on data structure, experimental design and taste.
 Most intermediary and final output files will be generated in respective sample folders.
 As example four samples are used: two conditions (*mutant* and *wt*) with two replicates each (*rep1* and *rep2*).

 ```
     ├── REPLICATES_TOTAL